Trump accuses Spike Lee of 'racist hit' against him in Oscars speech

 Breaking News Emails

-President Donald Trump started his Monday by blasting director Spike Lee as "racist" against him in an early morning tweet following Sunday night's Oscar ceremony.
+President Donald Trump started his Monday by blasting director Spike Lee as "racist" in an early morning tweet following Sunday night's Oscar ceremony.

-Trump said Lee's acceptance speech amounted to a "racist hit" against the president.
+Trump said Lee's acceptance speech amounted to a "racist hit" against him.

 Lee won his first Oscar Sunday night when "BlacKkKlansman" won best adapted screenplay (an award he shared with Charlie Wachtel, David Rabinowitz and Kevin Willmott.)

-In his acceptance speech, Lee referenced his family's history in the U.S., which he said could be traced to the first slaves being brought over from Africa.
+In his acceptance speech, Lee referred to his family's history in the U.S., which he said could be traced to the first slaves being brought over from Africa.

 "Before the world tonight, I give praise to our ancestors who have built this country into what it is today along with the genocide of its native people," Lee said.
 "We all connect with our ancestors.
 We will have love and wisdom regained, we will regain our humanity.
 It will be a powerful moment."